generation-org/jfsjd-final-project/task-5/README.md

 In this step, we'll connect the `ItemsController` class and `items.js` with the local storage to persist your items data.

 1. Modify the `items.js` adding a new function to save sample items data in the local storage.
-Use the following JSON structure as reference and make sure you save the data as a String.
+Use the following JSON structure as reference(make sure you save the data as a String).

 ```javascript